esmee-ramdien/SEO-Workrate/README.md

 For styling, **Flowbite** was chosen due to its lightweight nature, making it perfect for a project of this size.
 In larger projects, I would opt for more robust frameworks such as **Bulma**, **PrimeVue**, **Bootstrap**, or similar alternatives, depending on the project’s needs.

+For this project, I have chosen to build a simple UI just to showcase the core functionality.
+In a full production application, more attention should be given to complex UI components, user interaction patterns, and detailed styling.

 ### API Handling

 I am a strong proponent of using SDKs as they help with writing cleaner code and better development practices.
 However, the **Giphy SDK** did not cover all the required endpoints for this project, so I had to use **Axios** to handle the API calls.

 ### Project Structure
 For larger projects, I would consider separating the frontend and backend into separate repositories.
 This structure would help in organizing the codebase more effectively.
 A separate backend also allows for easier scaling of different technologies for the server-side.

+Security-wise, it's bad practice to make API calls to Giphy directly from the frontend, because the API key could get compromised.
+Splitting the frontend and backend would prevent keys from leaking.

 But for this project I created a folder 'composables', which technically separates the frontend from the backend.